In this chapter, you will follow as submission throughout the workflow, from first submission to final publication.

 Use the Add Reviews button to import the Reviewer’s comments from the Editor and Author field.
 Comments in the Editor only field will not be displayed.

-If there are any attachments, such as marked up file created by a Reviewer, you can attach it here (as long as it has been anonymized).
+If there are any attachments, such as a marked up file created by a Reviewer, you can attach it here (as long as it has been anonymized).
 In OJS 3.1.2 and later, you can also upload a new file and add it as an attachment.

 Hit the Record Editorial Decision button to send the message.

-You must now wait for the Author to respond with her revisions.
+You must now wait for the Author to respond with their revisions.

 Once the Author has made the revisions, you should receive a message (via email and the Review Discussions panel).

 You will also see the revised file in the Revisions panel.

 At this point, you can download the revised file, check to make sure it is ready, and communicate with the Author using the Review Discussions panel.